phoebe-project/phoebe2/README.md

 ### 2.4.5 - negative mass bugfix

-* fix bug where mass could be set to a negative value.
+* fix bug where mass could be set to a negative value causing constraints to resolve to nans.

 ### 2.4.4 - constraint flipping bugfix